Kuala Lumpur City Centre: Menara Carigali

 The tower is also designed by César Pelli with construction started in 2006 and finished in 2012.
 The tower has a separate entrance facing the Mandarin Oriental hotel and also has a tunnel link towards Lot D1.
 Lot D1 will be the site of a future development by the owner, KLCC Properties.
 Like the Petronas Twin Towers, the Building Services Engineer was Flack + Kurtz.

 The cross section of the tower features two geometric shapes, a square and a rectangle.
 The rectangle shape in the building starts at the ground floor and extends up to the 40th floor.
 The triangle shape extends to the top of the tower.
 At the top of the tower, a crown completes the design.
 It is expected the crown will hold the tower's company logo.

 Menara Maxis

 Menara Maxis is the headquarters of Maxis Communications, one of Malaysia's largest telecommunication companies.

 Suria KLCC

 Suria KLCC is currently the only and main commercial centre in the KLCC area.
 The shopping mall occupies space underneath the Petronas Twin Towers and shares its parking lot (Suria KLCC parking rate) with it.
-The six-story shopping mall was extended to Menara Carigali in 2011.
-There are plans to extend the mall to Lot K and also Lot D1 as well.
+The six-story shopping mall was extended to Petronas Menara Tiga in 2011.

 The mall is linked to the Kuala Lumpur Convention Centre via an underground pedestrian tunnel, which in turn is connected to the Bukit Bintang shopping district via an elevated pedestrian walkway.

 The Building Services Engineer was Flack + Kurtz who is currently part of the WSP | Parsons Brinkerhoff Company.